golfomania/Plugin_Thunderbird_FilterBySender/README.md

 This extension uses minimal permissions following the principle of least privilege:

 - `messagesRead`: Read message metadata to get sender information
-- `tabs`: Access the current tab to identify selected messages
 - `menus`: Create the right-click context menu option

 No data is collected, stored, or transmitted outside of Thunderbird.